Berat County: Geography

 Berat is one of 12 counties of Albania, located in the north of the Southern Region.
 The county lies about 300 metres up to 2400 metres above sea level.
 It lies between latitudes 41° N, and longitudes 20° E. The county area is 1798 km2 and the ninth unit of the Albanian county in area and the fifth in the Southern Region.
 Alone among the counties, Berat neither borders the sea nor another country.
 It is limited to the counties of Elbasan to the north, Korçë tn the east, Gjirokastër to the south and Fier to the west.

 The physical relief of the south of the county is dominated by Tomorr massif (known as the Throne of Gods) and Mount Shpirag.
 Standing at 2416 m above sea level, the mountain is one of the highest points in Southern Albania.
 A deep ravine cut by the Osum river on Tomorrs west side, which is 915 m deep in a limestone formation, is where Berat is situated on stepped terraces.
 The north is comprised mostly by lowlands and the Myzeqe plain.
 The valley of the Osum river flowing from southeast to the northwest becomes also wider.

 The county is home to the source of the Seman river.
 The river originates close to Kuçovë at the confluence of the Osum and Devoll rivers.
 The Osum river flows through the Osum canyon and the city of Berat, where the river has formed the narrow Gorica gorge.
 The river banks tend to be densely forested.
 Other notable rivers include the Çorovoda river, passing through the town of Çorovodë.

 The geographical formations of the region are frequently mentioned in local folklore.
 According to legend, Tomorr personified a giant who fought his brother Shpirag, personified by a nearby mountain, for the love of a young woman.
 The two brothers fought bitterly for her affections and ended up killing each other.
 Deep in sorrow, the legend states, the grieving woman for whom they had contested wept over their deaths; her tears created the Osum river.
 She was then said to have turned to stone, becoming the foundation on which Berat Castle is now built.
 Both Tomorr and Shpirag are visible from the city of Berat.

-The county experiences a mediterranean and continental climate.
+The county experiences a Mediterranean climate.
 This means that the winters are mild and wet and the summers are hot and dry but it vary by local topography.
 There are diverse microclimates in the county such as alpine climate.
 Summers are generally dry while heavy rains are experienced during the winter.
 Climate conditions near Berat are conducive to farming and related agricultural industries.
 Mean monthly temperature ranges between 6.5 °C (in January) and 24 °C (in July).

 Phytogeographically, the county falls within the Illyrian deciduous forests and Pindus Mountains mixed forests terrestrial ecoregions of the Palearctic Mediterranean forests, woodlands, and scrub.
 Inside the county, there is a national park namely, the Tomorr National Park.